ileyd/topaz-old/README.md

-== What is this even?
+# What is this even?
 TODO
-== License
-TBD
+# LICENSE
+To be decided.
 All rights reserved Copyright 2017